A Step By Step Guide to Using the Capital One Purchase Eraser

 The next (and last) step in this process is to redeem your Venture points using the Capital One Purchase Eraser.
 To redeem your points, log in to your Capital One account and click the Redeem Miles/Rewards button.

-Of course, it’s the year 2018 so you can also do it on your smartphone app.
+Of course, it’s the 21st century – you can also do it on your smartphone app.

 Next, select how you’d like to redeem your points.
 You can book flights or hotels directly through Capital One, get gift cards, or redeem for cash.
 Capital One just added a new feature to the Venture card: You can now also transfer your rewards to one of their partner airlines.
 Find out which airlines you can transfer Capital One points to, and learn how to transfer your points.
 Still, the easiest (and our favorite) way to redeem Capital One rewards is with the Purchase Eraser function.